GuidoGazzani-ai/jointcalib_sigsde/README.md

   year={2022}
 }
 ```
-Click <a href='https://arxiv.org/abs/2207.13136'> here </a> to be redirected to the preprint on ArXiv.

 We reference additionally to the Github repository  <a href='https://github.com/sarasvaluto/AffPolySig'> AffPolySig </a>, where a more general implementation of the expected signature of a polynomial process can be found.
 For details on the theory we refer to

 Cuchiero, C.; Svaluto-Ferro, S; Teichmann, J.   <a href='https://arxiv.org/abs/2302.01362'>Signature SDEs from an affine and polynomial perspective.</a>